Solutions4IT Logo

 99% Customer Satisfaction

-Cyber crime has risen considerably with 46% of businesses and 26% of charities in the UK have reported security breaches in the past year.
-It’s safe to say, Cyber Security has also advanced, from online countermeasures to physical security.
+Cyber crime has risen considerably across recent years.
+It’s safe to say, though, that Cyber Security has also advanced, from online countermeasures to physical security.

 However, sometimes, the devices that are made for our security, such as CCTV cameras, can be used against us.
 You may be wondering- how?
-In this blog, we’ll use an example of a current flaw in surveillance cameras as an example.
+In this blog, we’ll use Hikvision’s cameras as an example, which have had a vulnerability for over a decade, and in 2025, over 67 million UK attacks were linked to it.

 The Cyber Security flaw